paśyāmi tvāṁ dīpta-hutāśa-vaktraṁ

 sva-tejasā viśvam idaṁ tapantam

-anādi-madhyāntam – without the beginning, the middle or the end
+anādi-madhyāntam – that which is without beginning, the middle or end

 paśyāmi -can be seen